TTiannaiTT/TTiannaiTT.github.io/_posts/2024-8-24-useful_blogs.md

 ---
 layout: post
-title: Useful Blogs & Articles for Me (maybe also you)
+title: Useful Blogs & Articles for Me (Maybe also you)
 date: 2024-09-30 21:01:00
 description: Some useful blogs for me, mainly in academic fields.
 tags: academic